MATIJA741/matfHub/README.md

 # matfHub

-matfHub je projekat namenjen studentima Matematičkog fakulteta koji u sebi sadrzi alate za jednostavnu organizaciju, praćenje nastave i pripremu ispita.
+matfHub is a project designed for students of the Faculty of Mathematics (FM) to simplify organization, track coursework, and prepare for exams.

-- Članovi:
+- Team Members:
-    - <a href="https://gitlab.com/lmila">Mila Lukic 222/2018</a>
+    - <a href="https://github.com/milalukic">Mila Lukic</a>
-    - <a href="https://gitlab.com/Spera97">Stevan Popovic 352/2020</a>
+    - <a href="https://github.com/Spera97">Stevan Popovic</a>
-    - <a href="https://gitlab.com/EUFrosty">Bojan Veličković 373/2020</a>
+    - <a href="https://github.com/EUFrosty">Bojan Veličković</a>
-    - <a href="https://gitlab.com/DzzzD">David Zivkovic 98/2020</a>
+    - <a href="https://github.com/ZmijaZ">David Zivkovic</a>
-    - <a href="https://gitlab.com/matija0201">Matija Stankovic 171/2020</a>
+    - <a href="https://github.com/MATIJA741">Matija Stankovic</a>
-    - <a href="https://gitlab.com/6ananaana">Ana Vucinic 200/2018</a>
+    - <a href="https://github.com/vucinicana">Ana Vucinic</a>

-- Uputstvo za gradjenje projekta:
+- Building Instructions:
-   - pokrenuti `./prebuild.sh`
+   - Run ./prebuild.sh
-   - otovriti repo u QtCreatoru
+   - Open the repository in QtCreator
-   - pritisnuti build dugme
+   - Click the build button
 - <a href="https://gitlab.com/matf-bg-ac-rs/course-rs/projects-2023-2024/matfHub/-/wikis/home">Wiki</a>